Capturing k-ary Existential Second Order Logic with k-ary Inclusion-Exclusion Logic: Examples of INEX-definable properties

 where the formulas $\psi_1$, $\psi_2$ and $\psi_{\text{inj}}$ are as in the previous example.
 Now a model $\mathcal{M}$ is infinite if and only if $\mathcal{M}\true\delta_{\text{inf}}$.
 Note that this property cannot be expressed by using only unary atoms since it is not EMSO-definable. \end{example}

 The expressive power of INEX[$2$] is rather strong also on the level of formulas since, by Theorem~\ref{the: Expressing ESO[k]-formula with INEX[k]}, all ESO[$2$]-definable properties of $2$-ary relations in teams are definable in INEX[$2$].
 In particular, we can say in INEX[$2$] that a certain variable $y$ gets infinitely many values within a team.
-This can be done simply by relativizing (see subsection \ref{ssec: Relativization}) the sentence $\delta_{\text{inf}}$ of the previous example on the variable $y$.
+This can be done simply by relativizing (recall Subsection~\ref{ssec: Relativization}) the sentence $\delta_{\text{inf}}$, of the previous example, on the variable $y$.
+See the following example.